Table of Contents

 Scalability

 As your jewelry business grows, hiring the right people with logistics and warehousing expertise is a time-consuming process.
 Finding warehouse space is expensive and can take a while for you to get up and running.
-With ShipBob, you get access to our entire fulfillment center network, our technology, and our operations infrastructure.
+With ShipBob, you get access to our entire network of over 50 fulfillment centers, our technology, and our operations infrastructure.

 Amazon made two-day shipping the norm and many small businesses don’t have the resources to support two-day shipping, which can lead to a high cart abandonment rate.
-With ShipBob, jewelry brands can offer affordable two-day shipping to help compete with shipping options like Amazon Premium Shipping.
+With ShipBob, jewelry brands can offer affordable two-day shipping to help compete with retail giants.

 “We looked into opening our own ecommerce warehouses and hiring employees, but couldn’t come close with what 3PLs charge for picking, packing, and shipping.
 We’d also be worried about scheduling fulfillment shifts, ordering boxes and shipping labels, and dealing with the extra headaches of running logistics.
 Our order volume has seen ebbs and flows, and ShipBob has fulfilled over 10,000 shipments per month for us, with Black Friday/Cyber Monday and our summer season being our most in demand times of the year.”